madhavmantri/chicken_heart/README.md

-<B> Title: </B> Spatiotemporal single-cell RNA sequencing of chick hearts identifies novel stage-specific regulatory programs that govern cardiac development.
+**Title:** Spatiotemporal single-cell RNA sequencing of chick hearts identifies novel stage-specific regulatory programs that govern cardiac development.

-<B> Author: </B> Madhav Mantri (mm2937@cornell.edu)
+**Author:** Madhav Mantri (mm2937@cornell.edu)
 Link to preprint:

-<B> Contents: </B> This repository contains processed image data and scripts required to analyse spatially resolved RNA-seq with high-throughput time course scRNA-seq to study the spatiotemporal interactions and regulatory programs that drive fetal development of the chicken hearts.
-The sequencing data needed for this analysis have been deposited in NCBI's Gene Expression Omnibus and are accessible through GEO Series accession number <a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE149457"> GSE149457 </a>.
+**Contents:** This repository contains processed data and scripts required to analyse spatially resolved RNA-seq with high-throughput time course scRNA-seq to study the spatiotemporal interactions and regulatory programs that drive fetal development of the chicken hearts.
+The sequencing data needed for this analysis have been deposited in NCBI's Gene Expression Omnibus and are accessible through GEO Series accession number <a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE149457"> GSE149457</a>.

+**Processed data:** The data directory contains processed data required to analyse the time course spatial RNA-seq chicken heart datasets.
+The dircetory contains three files for each sptial RNA-seq sample.
+1. <sample_name>_tissue_lowres_image.png: Low resolution H&E stained image file that can be loaded in the Seurat object.
+2. <sample_name>_tissue_positions_list.csv: List of spot coordinates corvered with tissue section.
+3. <sample_name>_scalefactors_json.json: Scaling factors for spots in the original tissue image to the low resolution image.
+Note: All three files for a spatial RNA-seq sample need to be loaded in the Seurat object for analysis.

+**Packages:** The analysis scripts written in R programming language use the following packages:
+1. Seurat-v3.2
+2. monocle-v2
+3. phateR
+4. topGO

+**R scripts:** The scripts directory contains the R scripts required for analysis of the transcriptomic datasets.